hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 |-|-|
 |![Images/cidazure-setup-cfn-parameters-cfn](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-parameters-cfn.png?width=600px)|![Images/cidazure-setup-cfn-parameters-tf](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-parameters-tf.png?width=600px)|

 There are no constraints set on parameters.
 Some Parameters only exist for specific deployment types.
-The following table provides additional information for each parameter.
+The following table provides additional information for each parameter.**Parameters will differ from the screenshot above.
+Use the table below for the most up-to-date settings**.

 |Parameter|Section|Deployment|Guidance|
 |-|-|-|-|